If you are learning scales on guitar, you have probably encountered guitar scale sequence exercises like this:

 2 – 1/ 3-2/4-3 etc. pattern in semiquavers

-If you don’t know from where to start improvising, read step by step guide to improvising on guitar and then apply the ideas have just learnt from this lesson about guitar scale sequencing to your own compositions.
+If you don’t know from where to start improvising, read step by step guide to improvising on guitar and then apply the ideas have just learnt from this lesson on sequencing to your own compositions.

 If you would like to learn more about guitar playing, songwriting, music theory and the pursuit of happiness, subscribe here so that you will receive an email with my next article.